jimz011/homekit-infused/docs/configuration.md

 *NOTE: For ANY change in the config below to take effect you MUST restart Home Assistant!!

-### Setting up device counters
-Before continuing we should first open `/hki-user/device_counters.yaml`.
-Add all your known entities to their corresponding groups.
-This will help HKI count the amount of devices that are actually turned on.
-We can also re-use these entities again in buttons or in custom-cards.

 ### Setting up general config
 Some of the variables can be found in the general config.
 The things you can find here are screen margins, header icon settings, rgb popup settings and vacuum settings.
 To setup any of these open the following file `/hki-user/config/general_config.yaml`.